samg/diffy/README.md

 ### Empty Diff Behavior

-By default diffy will return empty string if there are no differences in inputs.
+By default Diffy will return empty string if there are no differences in inputs.
 In previous versions the full text of its first input was returned in this case.
 To restore this behaviour simply use the `:allow_empty_diff => false` option when initializing.